-MRFM 905 FIELD SUPERVISION OF MARRIAGE AND FAMILY MINISTRY
+MRFM 905 PRACTICUM IN MARRIAGE AND FAMILY THERAPY

-This Field Supervision course requires a minimum of 50 hours of direct service with couples or families under supervision in an approved church/clinical setting.
-The course covers topics of: professional roles and functions in ministry settings, ethical decision making for Christian ministry, the problem of multiple relationships, strategies for providing marriage and family enrichment/counseling with diverse populations and within faith communities, as well as examining issues of pedagogy for providing Marriage and Family prevention and enrichment interventions in the church.
+This Field Supervision course is offered in three consecutive semesters, Spring, Summer and Fall in which students accrue a minimum of 300 supervised hours of direct service to clients in an approved clinical setting.
+The course covers topics of: professional roles and functions in clinical settings, ethical decision making, strategies for providing marriage and family therapy with diverse populations.
+The course also examines issues of pedagogy for the Marriage and Family practitioner.
+This course is pass/no credit.